An artificial neural network approach to finding the key length of the Vigen\`{e}re cipher: Biographical Note

 \section{Biographical Note}

 \textbf{Christian Millichap} is an Associate Professor of Mathematics at Furman University in Greenville, SC.
 His research interests are in geometric topology and knot theory.
-He has also enjoyed teaching a variety of classes in cryptology for high school students and undergraduates. \\\\ \textbf{Yeeka Yau} is an Assistant Professor of Mathematics at the University of North Carolina Asheville.
-His research interests are in Coxeter groups, combinatorial and geometric group theory, cryptology and machine learning.
+He has also enjoyed teaching a variety of classes in cryptology for high school students and undergraduates. \\\\ \textbf{Yeeka Yau} is currently a Mathematics Learning Success Advisor at the University of Sydney, Australia.
+He was recently an Assistant Professor of Mathematics at the University of North Carolina Asheville and a Visiting Assistant Professor at Furman University.
+His research interests are in Coxeter groups, combinatorial and geometric group theory, historical cryptology and machine learning.